QualificationsAny registered voter in Virginia is eligible to Vote by Mail.

 You can apply as early as one year before an election.
-If you apply by mail or fax, the Registrar must receive your application by the Tuesday before the election.
+If you apply by mail or fax, the Registrar must receive your application by 5:00 pm on the second Friday before the election.
 If you apply in person at the Registrar's office, you must complete your application and ballot by 5 p.m. on the Saturday before the election.

 - A voter who becomes hospitalized on or after the 14th day preceding an election and who is unable, because of his/her condition, to request an absentee ballot earlier than the seventh day preceding the election may request at any time prior to 2 p.m. on the day before an election that an emergency absentee ballot be delivered to them in the hospital.